-Authentication is handled via an encoded authorization token set in a HTTP header.
+Authentication is handled via an authorization token set in an HTTP header.
 To request an API token, go to /app/#/profile/developer and click 'Get a New API Key'.

-Authenticate every API request with your username (email, all lowercase) and the API key via Basic Auth.
-The header is sent in the form of Authorization: Basic <credentials>, where credentials is the base64 encoding of the email and key joined by a single colon :.
+Authenticate every API request with your username (email) and the API key via Basic Auth.